 Through the five matches played, the total skill levels of the 5 players (on each team) cannot total more than 23 points.
 This means that teams must be diverse in the rankings of their players.
 It also allows the beginner and intermediate players to benefit from the experience of the stronger players on their team.

 Teams try to win as many of the weekly matches as possible.
 One point is awarded for each match won.
 At the end of the session, those teams with the most points, plus one wildcard, advance to playoffs.
-The team that wins playoffs then advances to the 8-Ball Local Team Championship for that session for the chance to win $7,000 and a spot in the National Team Championships in Las Vegas.
+The team that wins playoffs then advances to the 8-Ball Local Team Championship for that session for the chance to win $5,000 in travel assistance and a spot in the National Team Championships in Las Vegas.

 THE EQUALIZER WORKS IN APA 8-BALL